Type with your

 voice.
 On Windows.

 A small, fast dictation app that turns rough speech into clean text inside whatever you're typing in.
 Hold a key, talk, release.
 Cleanup happens before the words land.
-Pay forty-nine dollars once.
-No subscription.
+Start free — 2,000 words a month at no cost.
+Upgrade once for $49 and get unlimited words, forever.

 devices_active: 0 / 1